Dibello80/BackToTheQuiz/README.md

 This application is a Quiz app with a timer as tribute to Back To The Future movie.
 When the "Start Quiz" button is clicked the theme song starts and window will pop up explaing to the user the main rules of the quiz (5 rules).
-In this rules window we have two buttons (Exit Quiz and Continue). if "Exit Quiz" button is clicked the app will go back to the starting point and the music will stop instead if the "Continue" button is cliked the the Quiz game starts.
+In this window we have two buttons (Exit Quiz and Continue). if "Exit Quiz" button is clicked the app will go back to the starting point and the music will stop instead if the "Continue" button is cliked the the Quiz game starts.
 When the Quiz starts you will have 60 seconds to answer a set of 5 questions.
 Each question has 4 different answers and only one is correct.
 After you answer a question you must click the "Next" button to go to the next question.